Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 Jax tells Max that it is to dangerous for him to become a Cybervator and that he will not allow it

-After Max is released Airiona uses this opportunity to persuaded him to join the Revolution he is starting Max tells that it is not a good idea and that he will go about it the right way.
+After Max is released Spike uses this opportunity to persuaded him to join the Revolution he is starting Max tells that it is not a good idea and that he will go about it the right way.

 ### 4. Meeting The Mentor
 Episodes: 7, 8

-Aarock gives Max a new Cyber.Beast supplied by Airiona.
-Max recognizes it as the Greater honeyguide--one of the two Cyber.Beast he and Airiona found.
+Aarock gives Max a new Cyber.Beast supplied by Spike.
+Max recognizes it as the Greater honeyguide--one of the two Cyber.Beast he and Spike found.

 Max joins Aarock's team.